marnibrewster/textile-pattern-recommender/README.md

 ### The Met

 First we perform a search for `objectIDs` by querying the [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/) using this endpoint `https://collectionapi.metmuseum.org/public/collection/v1/search?medium=textiles&hasImages=true&q=a` to find all textile objects that have associated images.
-The results are fetched in `scripts/get_met_data.py` and saved as `data/textile_objectIDs.json`.
+The results are fetched in [scripts/get_met_data.py](scripts/get_met_data.py) and saved as [data/textile_objectIDs.json](data/textile_objectIDs.json).

 Note: We use `q=a` because we can't use "." and we can't filter the objects endpoint with `hasImages` or `medium`.
 Using "a" as the search term almost guarantees that we get accurate results, as we have to assume that almost every object contains the character "a".

 This returns a JSON response containing an array of objectIDs for all textile objects that have associated images.
-We save these IDs to `data/textile_objectIDs.json` (see `data/textile_object_IDs_sample.json`) to use for fetching the full object details in the next step.
+We save these IDs to [data/textile_objectIDs.json](data/textile_objectIDs.json) (see [sample json](data/textile_object_IDs_sample.json)) to use for fetching the full object details in the next step.

-Then for each objectID in raw*met_objectIDs, fetch the full object details including images from the Met's object endpoint using `scripts/get_met_data.py`. \_Note that we use a `time.sleep` as the Met only allows 80 requests per second.*
+Then for each objectID in raw*met_objectIDs, fetch the full object details including images from the Met's object endpoint using [scripts/get_met_data.py](scripts/get_met_data.py). \_Note that we use a `time.sleep` as the Met only allows 80 requests per second.*

 This returns detailed object information including image URLs under:

 - `primaryImage`: Full resolution image
 - `primaryImageSmall`: Smaller resolution image (recommended)

-The full object details are saved to `data/met_textile_objects.json` for further processing (see `data/met_textile_objects_sample.json`).
+The full object details are saved to [data/met_textile_objects.json](data/met_textile_objects.json) for further processing (see [sample json](data/met_textile_objects_sample.json)).
 This file contains the complete metadata and image information for each textile object that matched our search criteria.
 We'll use this raw data as input for the filtering and processing steps described above.

 **Text for embedding:**